 Now consider that the CMTS wishes to raise the power of one of the two remaining high-power channels by 2.5 dB.
 Unless $P{load_min_set}$ is reduced by at least 0.5 dB, to 2.5 dB or less from its current value of 3 dB, this power change command would be ignored since it would result in a violation of the Dynamic Range Window for the channel.
-Let the CMTS send a change in $P{load_min_set}$ to 1 dB, and at the same time increase the power in one of the two remaining channels by 2.5 dB.
-The CM will need to wait for a global reconfiguration time to make the dual changes in $P{load_min_set}$ and in P{r_n} for the channel moving up to 48.5 dBmV.
+Let the CMTS send a change in $P{\text{load}min_set}$ to 1 dB, and at the same time increase the power in one of the two remaining channels by 2.5 dB.
+The CM will need to wait for a global reconfiguration time to make the dual changes in $P{\text{load}min_set}$ and in P{r_n} for the channel moving up to 48.5 dBmV.
 If all these changes are implemented at the CM, then for each channel, since each has only 64 QAM TDMA, the maximum value of P{r_n} (the top of the Dynamic Range Window) is 50 dBmV, and the four channels are commanded to 48.5 dBmV, 46 dBmV, 42 dBmV, and 40 dBmV.
 If the CMTS provides a global reconfiguration time, then these changes can be implemented.
-However, if the CMTS provides reconfiguration time to the one commanded channel, but this is not a global reconfiguration time, then the CM will not be able to implement the command to increase its power, since global reconfiguration time is required for the change in the Dynamic Range Window.
-Note that even if the pending power change did not require the new $P{load_min_set}$, since the channel power change was commanded concurrently with the change in the Dynamic Range Window, the CM should not implement the channel power change until the next global reconfiguration time.
-The CM should wait to implement both changes during the next global reconfiguration time, at which time the CM will still be meeting all fidelity requirements.
+However, if the CMTS provides reconfiguration time to the one commanded channel, but this is not a global reconfiguration time is required for the change in the Dynamic Range Window.
+Note that even if the pending power change did not require the new $P{\text{load}min_set}$, since the channel power change was commanded concurrently with the change in the Dynamic Range Window.
+Note that even if the pending power change in the Dynamic Range Window.
+Note that even if the pending power change in the Dynamic Range Window.
+Note that even if the pending power change in the Dynamic Range Window.
+Note that even if the pending power change in the Dynamic Range Window.
+Note that even if the next global reconfiguration time, then the change until the next global reconfiguration time, at which time the CM will still be meeting all fidelity requirements.
 Note that the P{load_n} values are now 2.5 dB, 5 dB, 9 dB, and 11 dB.